Darktrace: Products

-Darktrace has claimed that it has the capability to defend against zero-day attacks, for example some log4j attacks.
+Darktrace has claimed that it has the capability to defend against zero-day attacks, for example during the log4j vulnerability exploits.

-Awards

-Darktrace was included in Fast Company's 50 Most Innovative Companies for 2018, The Cyber Award's AI Product of the Year in 2020, Time Magazine's 100 Most Influential Companies in 2021 and Fast Company's top 10 most innovative AI companies for 2022.
-In 2022, Darktrace won the AI & Machine Learning Award at the 2022 Go:Tech Awards.
+In the wake of the pandemic, Darktrace reported rising demand for its technology as sophisticated cyber attacks surged.

 Sponsorship

 Darktrace signed a partnership deal with McLaren Racing in 2020.
 In 2021, the deal was extended to include McLaren's IndyCar team.